 Once you’ve made the changes to your will, there are still a few things you should do to ensure that you’ve completed the process and that everything is in order in the event of an emergency.
 Some things you should consider doing after making a change to your will include:

 - Signing & witness the new or updated will to ensure it is legally-valid.
+If your will isn't legally valid based on requirements for your province, it can be contested in court.

 - Destroying any previous versions as they are no longer valid.